 The park is open from 10:00 A.M. to 7:00 P.M.
 Entry price for the parks costs INR 599 before 3:00 P.M. and INR 399 after that per adult.

 - Distance from Bengaluru Railway Station:- 38.5 KMs

 - Things to Do:- there are lots and lots of things to do here, that will keep you occupied all the day long like Cartoon city, Aqua Kingdom, Dino park, Mini Golf, Petting Zoo, Haunted Mansion, Minning, Innovative talkies, Mirror Maze etc.

 The first floor of the museum houses fascinating works of Venkatappa.
-That includes the very famous painting of the Ooty sunrise, the dazzling Nilgiri hills etc. Other notable artists featured along with him are M. F. Hussain, Vasudev, Yusuf Arakkal and N.S.
+That includes the very famous painting of the Ooty sunrise, the dazzling Nilgiri hills, etc. Other notable artists featured along with him are M. F. Hussain, Vasudev, Yusuf Arakkal, and N.S.
 Bendre.
 The second floor is solely dedicated to the paintings of K. K. Hebbar.
-Additionally there is an entire section dedicated to arsenal exhibition.
-It shows different sorts of swords, daggers, gun-powder holder, bullets belonging to the medieval period.
-The Gallery remains open from 10:00 A. M. to 5:00 P.M. throughout the week except Mondays.
+Additionally, there is an entire section dedicated to the arsenal exhibition.
+It shows different sorts of swords, daggers, gun-powder holders, bullets belonging to the medieval period.
+The Gallery remains open from 10:00 A. M. to 5:00 P.M. throughout the week except for Mondays.
 The entry tickets cost INR 10 for adults and INR 5 for children.

 - Distance from Bengaluru Railway Station:- 3.3 KMs

 - Things to Do:- you can also visit nearby places like Sree Kanteerava Stadium, Cubbon park, Bangalore Aquarium, Jawahar Bal Bhawan, Sublime Galleria etc.